vikholovach/stretchingTheImage/README.md

 # Stretching UIImageView
-## This app allows you to stretch UIImageView using panGestureRecognizer
+### Simple app that allows you to stratch UIImageView with panGesture